googlesamples/leanback-showcase/ArchitectureComponentsWithLeanback.md

 This app is used to demonstrate how to persist data to local database or sd card (based on the data type).
 To make the tv app ready for offline usage.

-In our sample app, we use [Room Database](https://developer.android.com/topic/libraries/architecture/room.html) as the backend storage and ui controller will observe database's status leveraging [LiveData](https://developer.android.com/topic/libraries/architecture/livedata.html) and [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel.html) to update the ui automatically and reactively once the content in the database has been modified or updated.
+In our sample app, we use [Room Database](https://developer.android.com/topic/libraries/architecture/room.html) as the database and ui controller will observe database's status leveraging [LiveData](https://developer.android.com/topic/libraries/architecture/livedata.html) and [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel.html) to update the ui automatically and reactively once the content in the database has been modifed or updated.

 To be more specific, when the app is firstly launched under network available environment, it will fetch and persist the json data (including video's title, video's URL) to room database.
 So under the circumstance where network is unavailable, those basic information will still be presented to user instead of leaving a blank page which will impair the user experience.